hhaassnnaaiinn/Loyva-Website/src/content/pages/terms.md

 ###### Changes to These Terms

 We may update these Terms periodically.
-Continued use of our services constitutes acceptance of the revised Terms
+Continued use of our services constitutes acceptance of the revised Terms.

 ###### Contact Information

 For any questions regarding these Terms, please contact:<br>
 Loyva, Inc. <br>